-Quality indicators/criteria 1 - 10 6.1 learnin The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
-6.2 The in stitution safeguards the interaction: 6.2.1 Among students 7 6.2.2 Between students and teaching staff 7 6.2.3 Between students and study guides/material of study 7 6.3 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
-6.4 Training, guidance and support are provided to the teaching staff through appropriate procedures.
-6.5 Student performance monitoring mechanisms are satisfactory.
+Quality indicators/criteria 1 - 10 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
+6.2 The in stitution safeguards the interaction: 6.2.1 Among students 6.2.2 Between students and teaching staff 6.2.3 Between students and study guides/material of study 6.3 rocess and the conditions for the recruitment of teaching staff ensure that lates have the necessary skills and experience for distance learning tion.
+6.4 ng, guidance and support are provided to the teaching staff through priate procedures.
+6.5 Studer nt performance monitoring mechanisms are satisfactory.
 6.6 Adequate mentoring by the teaching staff is provided to students through established procedures.
-7 6.7 impeded distance learning communication between the teaching staff and dents is ensured.
-8 6.8 Asses sment consistency is ensured.
+6.7 nimpeded distance learning communication between the teaching staff and idents is ensured.
+6.8 Assessment consistency is ensured.
+6.9 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
+6.10 ogramme of study has the appropriate and adequate infrastructure for the rt of distance learning.
+6.11 The su upporting infrastructures are easily accessible.
+6.12 Students are informed and trained with regards to the available educational infrastructure.
+6.13 Proced are se dures for systematic control and improvement of the supportive services t.
+6.14 ructure for distance education is comparable to corresponding university ructure in the European Union and internationally.
+6.15 onic library services are provided according to international practice in support the needs of the students and the teaching staff.